Update: Lumia 550 is on sale now thanks to early Black Friday deals, a discount from its original launch price. Here's how it performed in our review.

 Things have gone rather more smoothly, however, for the Lumia 550, the budget entry in the Windows 10 Mobile lineup.

 While some retailers even chose to postpone the release of the 950 and 950 XL, mainly due to the aforementioned software problems, the 550 has sailed onto the market virtually unannounced.

-And at £99.99 (US $139.00, AUS $199.00) direct from Microsoft, the phone has a price to set it apart from the likes of the dominant Moto G, competing directly with the likes of the Moto E, which can be found for a similar price.
+And at £99.99 (US $139.00, AU$199.00) direct from Microsoft and as low as $109 in the US (opens in new tab) from B&H Photo, the phone has a price to set it apart from the likes of the dominant Moto G, competing directly with the likes of the Moto E, which can be found for a similar price.

 Is this alone enough to see the 550 succeed?
 And can it garner some desperately-needed positive press for the Lumia camp?

 Over the years Microsoft has gained something of a reputation for products that scream 'productivity'.
 And any mention of productivity, in turn, tends to suggest phones that aren't likely to set pulses racing when it comes to design.

 Sure enough, with its preponderance of straight lines and matte plastic, the Lumia 550 is likely to be greeted by phone fans who place a premium on style with an audible "meh".

 There's a distinct lack of original features on the handset.
 Aside from the different camera modules on the back there's almost nothing to distinguish the Lumia 550 from its more expensive siblings, asides from the apparently superior build of course.